hestiaAI/website.template/README.md

 |   +-- site/ ...........
 Actual contents of website, along with layouts and assets
 |       +-- _data/ ......
 Fragments of data consumed by 11ty to generate static pages
 |       +-- _includes/ ..
 Layouts and includes consumed by 11ty to generate static pages
-|       +-- static/ .....
-Media assets, such as stylesheets and images
+|       +-- assets/ .....
+Media assets, such as stylesheets and images used by theme or uploaded by users
 |       +-- admin/ ......
 NetlifyCMS single-page app, to edit contents online
 |       +-- home/ .......
 Main homepage
 |       +-- about/ ......
 About us page